About Us

 • Kendall-Frost Marsh Reserve and the Northern Preserve.

 The City of San Diego has developed “The De Anza Natural Plan” which includes major changes to the area, far more wetlands, and less public access and camping.
+Recently, a ban on motorized boating in northeast Mission Bay was added.

 Rewild Mission Bay is advocating a “Wildest Plan” which turns Northeast Mission Bay into marshland.